How Justin Trudeau’s textbook blue ocean strategy made him the unlikely Canadian Prime Minister.

 How had Trudeau done it?

-A close examination of Trudeau’s strategy reveals a textbook application of blue ocean strategy.
+A close examination of Trudeau’s strategy reveals a textbook application of blue ocean strategy (as shown in our case study, Creating a Blue Ocean in Politics).

 Challenging the conventional strategic logic of political campaigns